 - Retribution against a person who has reported incidents is unacceptable and all reasonable steps will be taken to prevent this by the School Board and / or its agents.

 - CRD by-laws prohibit smoking on school property; students are not permitted to smoke in view of the school or in areas that interfere with pedestrian, cycling or vehicular traffic.

-- Section 7 and 8 of the Human Rights Code states that prohibited grounds for discrimination are Race, Colour, Ancestry, Place of Origin, Religion, Marital Status, Family Status, Physical or Mental Disability, Sex, Sexual Orientation, Age.
+- Section 7 and 8 of the Human Rights Code states that prohibited grounds for discrimination are Race, Colour, Ancestry, Place of Origin, Religion, Marital Status, Family Status, Physical or Mental Disability, Sex, Sexual Orientation, Gender Identity, Gender Expression, Age.

 - Involvement with drugs or alcohol during school hours or at school sponsored activities is not permitted.